warren/perdicis-notes/content/Web game LAN tourney rules.md

 ## Rules
 - Multiple teams of 3.
-- Each team shares one laptop.
+- Each team shares one laptop (for simplicity).
-- Teams take turns randomly selecting a game for everyone to compete at, from either the Wheel of Games™ or the Wheel of Wordle™
+- Teams will take turns selecting a game for everyone to compete at, randomly, from either the Wheel of Games™ or the Wheel of Wordle™
     - Sample games:
         - [TimeGuessr](https://timeguessr.com/) - Guess the year and location of photos
         - [Wikipedia Race](https://wikispeedrun.org) - Race between Wikipedia articles